pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1136 Learning Day

+I advance a lot in the Effective Java book, sometimes the tips that this book provides are amazing.
+I remember the phrase that says you need always have a mind ready to learn, in any place in this career you can learn new things.
+Furthermore, I try to change my mind when I need some help to solve a problem only read the part of the resolution but not take time to learn the root cause of the problem.
 ##### Day 1135 Production Issue

 Today in the work we have a production issue, this moment was a great moment, because I can work with all of my team members to solve the issue, and I learn that my current team is a great team.